Skip to main content

 Cost

 Taxes and fees must be paid upon registration and import of a vehicle.
-The cost varies according to the price of the vehicle, but you can calculate the cost here.
+Charges may vary according to the price of the vehicle, further information can be found here.

-There is also a need to pay for a new registration and registration inspection, the cost being subject to the tariff of the selected inspection station.
+You will also need to pay for registration and registration inspection, prices are determined by each inspection station.